Fiction and

 I’ve just

 mentioned, in a philosophical analysis I usually begin to get uneasy.
-What exactly do we understand by the

 term?
-I don’t mean:
+I

 does reality exist?
 I’m not asking the venerable philosophical question